ibm-cloud-architecture/refarch-cloudnative/README.md

 ## Building Microservices with Docker Containers

+### Step 2: Deploy Netflix Eureka/Zuul components to Bluemix Container

+We used the Netflix OSS stack to provide some of the microservices foundation services such as service registry and proxy/load balancer.
+Specifically, we use the Eureka as registry and Zuul as proxy.

+Please follow the instruction in [refarch-cloudnative-netflix-eureka](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-eureka) repository to deploy Eureka to Bluemix.

+Please follow the instruction in [refarch-cloudnative-netflix-zuul]( https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-zuul) repository to deploy Zuul to Bluemix.

-### Step 2: Setup MySQL database and Deploy Inventory microservice as Bluemix Container
+### Step 3: Setup MySQL database and Deploy Inventory microservice as Bluemix Container

 After completing this step, you should have Inventory microservice deployed in Bluemix and interacting with MySQL database.
 You can unit test the microservice as documented in the instruction.